Eximchain/weyl-tester/README.md

 # Weyl Tester
 Command-line interface for performing the core WeylGovernance actions (opening/closing cycles, voting, withdrawing) in a testing environment.

 This library was designed to act as the "other user" in an election while testing the new mobile client.
 It uses the first web3 account (`LOCAL_ACCT`) to perform actions on a default or configured client address (`MOBILE_ACCT`).
-The `WeylGovV2` contract from eximchain-governance-mechanism` needs to already be deployed on Ganache for this tester to behave.
+One of the `WeylGovernance` contracts from [`eximchain-governance-mechanism`](https://github.com/Eximchain/eximchain-governance-mechanism/blob/master/contracts/WeylGovV2.sol) must already be deployed on Ganache for the tester to behave, and its deployment address must be provided in config.

 ## Installation
 This is a private package for Eximchain employees, so you must be given access to Eximchain's NPM organization before you can install.
 Once you have access, installation is as easy as: